 “The authors then conducted Study 3 to learn whether the link between intensity and distraction choice (vs. reappraisal choice) would be present in forecasted regulation contexts (like Study 2) but not in executed regulation contexts (like Study 1).
 But by my read, this isn't the core difference in the findings between Study 1 and 2 and so when I saw that the experimenters were again manipulating intensity in Study 3 (this time with pre-piloted lower vs. higher intensity film clips), it seemed fully reasonable for them to replicate the 'canonical relationship' between intensity and distraction, which they did.
 This pattern makes good sense if Study 2 and 3 are interpreted as solid conceptual replications of the original Sheppes work, where intensity is carefully manipulated for participants.”

-Our response: It was reasonable to replicate the Sheppes results for Study 3 given the level of experimental control.
-The intention was never to “disprove” the effect or claim it to be false, but to again illustrate the boundaries of observing the effect by altering aspects of experimental control (which is why we frame this as an “extension of previous work”).
-I think there might be a slight misunderstanding fueled by the mispredictions I made in the preregistration and how I discussed in on page 39 (which I have amended to hopefully make more clear).
+Our response: Indeed, the goal of Study 3, as well as Study 2, was to conceptually replicate Sheppes’s original work, and it was not our intention to “disprove” the effect.
+Rather, this goal of this study was to illustrate the boundaries of observing the effect by altering aspects of experimental control (which is why we frame this as an “extension of previous work”).
+We have changed how we discuss the study goals to further reiterate this point on page 39.

-Study 3 was motivated by Reviewer 3’s request to try to more directly compare Studies 1 and 2.
+Notably, the design of Study 3 was motivated by Reviewer 3’s request to try to more directly compare Studies 1 and 2.
 In an ideal world, Study 3 would have been conducted in another quasi-naturalistic setting (ideally the same Study 1 setting) with some relatively more controlled design decisions (“Because we could not incorporate an immersive experiential component such as in Study 1 in this experimental design…” pg.
 39), but timing and resources made this impossible.
 Our team decided to use video stimuli instead and to contrast forecasting and usage.
-The theory was that regulation decisions made within the idealized simulations people engage in when forecasting (which represents almost an additional level of control) should more closely resemble the canonical relationships documented elsewhere, while actual usage and the realities that complicate regulation would make the relationship between intensity and strategy ‘messier’, but I wasn’t sure whether it would be enough to dissipate the effect.
-I was confident that the videos would constitute a more complex set of stimuli than some comparable emotion regulation studies and that some design decisions (e.g., making the regulatory decisions non-binary) should reduce control and thus the effect, but I was not sure that it would be substantial enough to completely mitigate it.
-Subjects still received some training in identifying strategies, we still captured a relatively impoverished representation of the regulatory decision-making subjects may have engaged in, etc.
+The theory was that regulation decisions made within the idealized simulations people engage in when forecasting (which represents almost an additional level of control) should more closely resemble the canonical relationships documented elsewhere, while actual usage and the realities that complicate regulation would make the relationship between intensity and strategy ‘messier’, perhaps not enough to completely dissipate the effect but to mitigate it.

-Ultimately, I predicted the statistical significance of the effect incorrectly, as noted in the pre-registration, but we still found notable differences in line with Studies 1 and 2 which contradicts expectations set by the existing literature.
+Ultimately, our predictions were not supported by the results of Study 3, we still found notable differences in line with Studies 1 and 2 which contradicts expectations set by the existing literature.
 The categorical intensity of our stimuli were perfectly balanced between high and low intensity and yet we observed reappraisal to be used more often than forecasted rather than also perfectly balanced, as we saw among forecasters.
 We also found reappraisal to reduce emotion more than distraction reduces emotion, and that distraction was less reduced emotion less than subjects forecasted it would.
 We have made revisions to our discussion of these results to emphasize that Studies 2 and 3 contained greater experimental control than Study 1.

 Reviewer 4 Feedback: